wylee/Dijkstar/README.rst

 direction.
 Using such a heuristic function converts Dijkstra to A* (and this is where the name "Dijkstar" comes from).

-Performance is decent on a graph with 100,000+ nodes.
-Runs in around .5 seconds on average.

 Example::

     >>> from dijkstar import Graph, find_path